fieldtrip/website/reference/ft_databrowser.md

  first column corresponds to the begin samples of an artifact period, the second column contains the end samples of the artifact periods.

- Note for debugging: in case the databrowser crashes, use delete(gcf) to kill the figure.
+ In case the databrowser crashes and you cannot close the window, use delete(gcf) to get rid of the figure.

  See also FT_PREPROCESSING, FT_REJECTARTIFACT, FT_ARTIFACT_EOG, FT_ARTIFACT_MUSCLE,
  FT_ARTIFACT_JUMP, FT_ARTIFACT_MANUAL, FT_ARTIFACT_THRESHOLD, FT_ARTIFACT_CLIP,